kripi-png/ArtifactsForGenshinCenter/README.md

 - After changing the priority of characters, artifacts stay on the previous panel (save-data is safe however); reload is required

 ## Ideas under consideration
-- [ ] option to remove all artifacts from all characters
 - [ ] option to remove all artifacts from a single character
 - [ ] Show artifacts-checkbox to the Options menu